Iranian Activist Sotoudeh Back In Prison After Temporary Release

 Sotoudeh, who denied the charges, was sentenced to a total of 38 1/2 years in prison and 148 lashes.

-The European Parliament awarded her the Sakharov Prize for human rights in 2012.
+The European Parliament awarded her its Sakharov Prize for human rights in 2012.

 Since March, Iranian authorities have granted temporary release to tens of thousands of prisoners following concerns over the spread of the coronavirus in prisons in the Middle East's worst-hit country.
 Many have since returned to prison.